-Studies indicate that diabetics are 21% more likely to contract an infection than the general population and that, in a sample population, approximately 12% of infection-related deaths were aggravated by diabetes.
+Patients with diabetes are more prone to severe infections, like diabetic foot infections.
+Studies indicate that people with diabetes are 21% more likely to contract contagion than the general population and that, in a sample population, approximately 12% of infection-related deaths were aggravated by diabetes.

-If you have diabetes, Texas Infectious Disease Institute recommends you seek treatment through a primary care physician.
-But, treatment inevitably will take time and some complications may occur in the meantime.
+The Texas Infectious Disease Institute recommends seeking treatment through a primary care physician.
+However, treatment will inevitably take time, and sometimes complications, like diabetic foot infections, can occur.

 This is where Dr. Lartchenko’s expertise comes in.
 Complications can stack up quickly in patients with diabetes.
-Working with an expert and acting quickly can lower your risk of serious complications such as foot amputation.
+Working with an infectious disease expert and acting swiftly can lower your risk of severe complications like foot amputation.